Mohamed-Alasfoor/Groupie-Tracker/README.md

 ## Description

-This project is about fetching API's about artists that contain there team info, concert locations, dates, and relation.
+This project is about fetching API's of artists that contain their team info, concert locations, dates, and relations.

 We manipulated the fetched data to create a web-server that shows artists info.

 Techonogies used: Golang, HTML/CSS

 ## Usage